OatmealDome/SwapDRC/README.md

 + Dimok for function_hooks and the pygecko server
 + Brienj for the IP selector and initial UI
 + /u/MachMatic for the banner background
-+ BKOOL999 for feedback & testing the Swap DRC app
++ BKOOL999 for feedback & testing the SwapDRC app